 Facebook – it seems – can’t hope to stay ahead of the game of capturing attention without doing some serious investing in artificial intelligence.
 On one level, the platform itself has to be more and more interesting and relevant to it’s users.
 If Facebook can make better assumptions about what we’ll want to see when we skim our various screens and pages, they can keep up there longer – and hopefully – they can be not only more engaging, but more useful a tool and medium of connection in our lives.

 On the other hand, Facebook needs our attention to stay alive.
-Eyeballs on pages in how ads get seen, and how ads get clicked, and how (for the most part) Facebook gets paid.
+Eyeballs on pages in how ads get seen, and how ads get clicked, and how Facebook gets paid.
 Hence, there is an art and science to what ads will be best placed in front of what users at what time, and AI can help with that.

 Invariably, an additional AI emphasis will be – in part – secretive.
 Invariably, some people will become increasingly nervous about this – on a conscious or subconscious level.
-A recent article on Technorati involves a picture of a Terminator robot, and makes quick reference to “Skynet” (the self-aware computer system that decides to destroy humans in the “Terminator” movie series).
+A recent article on Technorati (which is no longer available) involves a picture of a Terminator robot, and makes quick reference to “Skynet” (the self-aware computer system that decides to destroy humans in the “Terminator” movie series).

 I’d rather not be pessimistic, but I think that aiming to understand how Facebook will collect and use this data is a more than reasonable desire, especially with how much of our lives and now spent and shared there.
 Will we have any say or control over how these algorithms alter our Facebook experience?
 If Facebook knows that we’ve been through a break-up, will it keep our minds occupied with the ongoings of our previously significant other?
 How would it be able to tell if our attachment in this relationship was significant or shallow?
 How might that alter the updates it presents to us, the ads it serves us, and the experience we have on the platform?